Object owners

 Because the primary owner is stored in AD, native AD restrictions of who can be an owner of an object apply.
 For instance, the object and its owner must be from the same forest.
 Secondary owners are stored in Adaxes hence you have a greater degree of freedom – any user or group can be a secondary owner of any object, regardless of which domain or even forest they are from.

-All owners are stored directly in Azure AD.
+All owners are stored directly in Microsoft Entra ID.
 In Adaxes, owners of an object can be accessed via the adm-ManagedByList property of that object.
 The property display name is Managed By.

-Because of Azure AD restrictions, only users can be assigned as owners of Microsoft 365 and Security groups.
+Because of Microsoft Entra ID restrictions, only users can be assigned as owners of Microsoft 365 and Security groups.
 Distribution and Mail-enabled security groups however, can be owned by users or groups.

-Adaxes allows you to create Organizational Units for Azure AD domains.
+Adaxes allows you to create organizational units for Microsoft Entra domains.
 These OUs are stored in Adaxes, and therefore can be owned by any user or group from any domain managed by Adaxes.

 Synchronized objects

-In hybrid environments, where objects are synchronized between on-premises AD and Azure AD, there are additional limitations on assigning object owners.
+In hybrid environments, where objects are synchronized between Active Directory and Microsoft Entra ID, there are additional limitations on assigning object owners.

-If an Azure AD group is synchronized with on-premises AD:
+If a Microsoft Entra group is synchronized with Active Directory:

 • Owners can be assigned only if the group is mail-enabled in Exchange.